Bailly Cemetery, Westchester TownshipIndex of Bailly Cemetery burials . . . .

 After Napoleon B. "Robert" Bailly's burial in 1827, the site essentially became a family graveyard, although burials of individuals unrelated to the Bailly's are numerous.
 For instance, it is known that several Swedish residents of the area are buried in the cemetery in unmarked graves.
 In addition, eight tombstones have been found outside and adjacent to the present cemetery walls; four of these tombstones contain date inscriptions preceding Napoleon B. "Robert" Bailly's date of burial in 1827.
 Given this evidence, it appears likely that Joseph Bailly buried his son in a preexisting cemetery rather than establishing a new cemetery site.

-In 1866, Rose (Bailly) Howe, Joseph Bailly's granddaughter, enclosed the cemetery area with a wooden fence.
+In 1866, Rose (Bailly) Howe, Joseph Bailly's daughter, enclosed the cemetery area with a wooden fence.
 She specifically requested that her neighbors, mostly being Swedish immigrants, to discontinue using the cemetery for burials and to remove their dead relatives.
-Few neighbors reportedly complied with her request.
-In fact, during Rose (Bailly) Howe's absence on an extended trip with her daughters to Europe between 1869 to 1874, at least three Swedish immigrants were interred in the cemetery.
+Few neighbors apparently complied with her request.
+In fact, during Rose (Bailly) Howe's absence on an extended trip with her daughters to Europe between 1869 to 1874, at least three Swedish immigrants are known to have been interred in the cemetery.

 Reportedly distressed by the fact that her neighbors did not comply with her requests concerning burials in the cemetery, Rose (Bailly) Howe had a six-foot limestone wall constructed on the site in 1885, topped with iron spikes.
 The inside of the wall included stations of the cross placed inside wooden cabinets mounted in limestone, as well as an altar at the southeast corner.